OOF2510/llmjs-npm/README.md

   - `maxTokens` (number, optional): Maximum tokens to generate (default: 1000)
   - `defaultHeaders` (Record<string, string>, optional): Custom headers for requests
   - `requestTimeoutMs` (number, optional): Request timeout in milliseconds (default: 20000)
+  - `firstToFinish` (boolean, optional): When true, sends the prompt to all configured models in parallel and returns the first successful response instead of trying models sequentially

 #### Methods